brechtvanwijk/portfolio/README.md

 My name is Brecht van Wijk, I'm 18 years old and currently studying Communication and Multimedia Design in Maastricht.

-just figuring out what I want to be

 ### My Work